-Review of CPS history, including the CR check, is important because it provides information that will help the county child welfare worker determine if the reported situation represents a pattern of abuse and/or neglect.
+Review of CPS history, including the CR check, is important because it provides information that will help the Assessment caseworker determine if the reported situation represents a pattern of abuse and/or neglect.

-ASSIST can be used to complete background checks (it is particularly valuable for afterhours reports and reports with a short response timeframe) and supports use of the following systems:
+ASSIST can be used to complete background checks (it is particularly valuable for after-hours reports and reports with a short response time) and supports use of the following systems:

 - Criminal checks.
-ACIS provides any criminal charges or convictions in North Carolina through the AOC data base; and - CPS Central Registry checks.
+ACIS provides any criminal charges or convictions in North Carolina through the database through AOC; and - CPS Central Registry checks.